-Applications for student teaching are available online on the School of Education website and should be submitted online no later than February 1 for the fall semester and September 1 for the spring semester.
+Applications for student teaching are available online on the Department of Education website and should be submitted online no later than February 1 for the fall semester and September 1 for the spring semester.
 The application must be approved by the Director of Field Experiences and the Teacher Education Committee before the student may engage in student teaching.
+For approval for admission to student teaching, the student must have successfully completed all courses required for licensure for the selected discipline.
 Student teachers must have evidence of liability insurance coverage and must complete an approved background check administered through the Tennessee Bureau of Investigation.
-Procedures for obtaining the background check are outlined on the School of Education website and the Graduate Studies in Education website.
+Procedures for obtaining the background check are outlined on the Department of Education website and the Graduate Studies in Education website.
+All student teachers are required to purchase a one semester Taskstream subscription at the beginning of the student teaching semester.

 Student teaching is such a demanding responsibility that students may not take additional coursework or participate in extracurricular activities during the student teaching semester.